ujh/ujh.github.io/source/cv/index.markdown

 ## Other

 When I don't spend my time with my family (or anyone of us three is sick) I go out to take pictures with my analog cameras (and develop the film at home).
 This is a nice change to spending the whole day in front of a screen.
-And when I can get myself motivated I try to organize user groups (I started the RUG in Munich, Germany in 2007) or at least plan to do it (here in France).